Training Your Virtual Assistant

 It is important to meet with the team members often when you first contract with them.
 You need to spend time training the team member on the job role, on the company core values and how the company operates, communicates and who is who in the company.
 You will also need to schedule weekly KPI meetings so they can go over their KPIs with you and inform you what is going well and what is not going well.
 These meetings are important to obtain feedback so you can help them become adjusted and to become a productive part of the team.

 When compensating your virtual assistants you always want to build a compensation plan that will continue to motivate your team members and pay them market or above market price.
-Most employers that hire a virtual assistant just want to pay the assistant an hourly rate.
+Most companies that hire a virtual assistant just want to pay the assistant an hourly rate.
 Usually, one that is very low, and expect a long term commitment and long term success.
 The more you can treat your virtual assistant like a team member, the better chance of long-term success you have.
 You need to consider the following when compensating your team member:

 - Hourly rate